 - Music Composition and Theory

 - Music Pedagogy

 - Voice and Opera

 Bachelor's and master's degree programs are offered by two of the best music business schools in the US, located in two of the largest hubs of the music industry business: New York and Los Angeles.
 Both universities have been ranked by the U.S. News & World Report and provide students with a broad understanding of the music industry and the role of business within it.
 Some programs require that students have basic musical skills in addition to business savvy.
-Learn more about the individual schools that offer some of the best music business programs in the nation below.

 1. New York University in New York, NY